trezor/trezor-suite/packages/suite-native/fastlane/README.md

 [bundle exec] fastlane android internal
 ```

-Build and uploads the app to play Store for an internal testing release
+Build and upload the app to play Store for an internal testing release.

 ----